What is fartlek training?

 Fartlek means training at different paces and speeds within one training session and can be applied to all three triathlon disciplines; swimming, cycling and running.
 For example a run workout could include faster pace periods intermixed with periods at a slower pace.
 Paul Larkins explains more

-Fartlek –Meaning 'speed play' in Swedish, means running, cycling and swimming at different speeds...
+The definition of the Swedish word Fartlek is 'speed play' in English and it means running, cycling and swimming at different speeds...

 Using running as an example, fartleck involves no more than picking up speed when and wherever you feel like it on, say, an eight-mile run.
 There’s no structure and nor should there be.
 So if you feel like running flat out for 20secs, go for it.